HomeArticle

 A self - accelerating flywheel is thus formed.

-Altman's confidence in making this judgment is related to his unique sense of paradigm shift.
+Altman's confidence in making this judgment is related to his unique sense of paradigm shift along the way.

-During his freshman summer vacation, he went to work in an AI lab at Stanford.
-His conclusion was "these things have no future", and then he went to start other businesses.
+During his freshman summer vacation, he went to work in Stanford's AI lab.
+His conclusion was "These things won't work at all", and then he went to start other businesses.

 However, his attention to AI has never ceased.
-In Altman's own words, this is a habit of "looking at the big picture" to avoid being shortsighted.
+In his own words, it is a habit of "looking at the big picture" and not getting stuck in a narrow view.

-In 2012, when AlexNet emerged, like most people, he thought it was "cool" but didn't take it seriously.
+In 2012, when AlexNet came out of nowhere, like most people, he thought it was "pretty cool" but didn't pay much attention.

-In the following years, as deep - learning models became larger and stronger, Altman kept watching.
-Until a certain critical point, the situation completely changed — this thing was like an approaching asteroid, extremely crazy, but few people in the world took it seriously.
+In the following years, as deep - learning models became larger and stronger, Altman kept an eye on them.
+Until a certain critical point, the feeling completely changed - it was like an approaching asteroid, extremely crazy, but few people in the world took it seriously.

-So in 2015, OpenAI was founded.
-The core belief was simple: push the scale of deep learning to the limit and see what would happen.
+So OpenAI was founded in 2015.
+The core belief was simple: push the scale of deep learning to the extreme and see what would happen.

-But at that time, when they said they were going to build an AGI lab, the veterans in the industry thought they were crazy and even called them frauds.
+But at that time, when they said they wanted to establish an AGI lab, the veterans in the industry thought they were crazy and even called them frauds.

-GPT - 2 made Altman see for the first time what a computer could do that was unprecedented.
+GPT - 2 made Altman see for the first time what a computer could do that had never been done before.
 GPT - 3 amazed the world, and GPT - 4 took it to the next level.
-When you stick to the right paradigm, the rewards are are exponential.
+When you stick to a correct paradigm, the rewards are exponential.

 Now, the same intuition is projected onto the next paradigm.

-Transformer is not the end, just as LSTM was not the end.
+Transformer is not the end, just as LSTM is not the end.

 Altman even gave specific advice:

-If you are a researcher now, you should focus on this direction to find "where a nuclear - level breakthrough can be made", and rely heavily on large models as scientific research assistants.
+If you are a researcher now, you should stick to this direction to find "where a nuclear - level breakthrough can be made", and you should rely heavily on large models as scientific research assistants.

 The whiteboard in Greg's apartment